musaibxandra/ArtInsight/README.md

 # Museums and Paintings

-Analyzing the Museums and Paintings market with an Aim to get valuable insights.
+Analyzing the Museums and Paintings market with an aim to get valuable insights.
 The Goal is to get a beginner starting out in the Domain of Paintings and Museums become familiar with the history and current trends of the industry.

 ![Alt text](the_image.jpeg)